 We return in 12 months time (possibly sooner in very windy sites) to service your turbine.
 If anything goes wrong, or you have any issues regarding the operation of your turbine, we are only a phone call or email away.

-- One of the most experienced Northern Power installers, with 9 Northern Power turbines installed in 2012.
+- One of the most experienced Northern Power installers, with 23 Northern Power turbines installed to date.

 - In November 2012 alone we installed 2 x Northern Power 100kW, 4 x Endurance 55kW and 1 x Kingspan 5.2kW wind turbines, from Lands End to Glasgow.

 - We installed our first wind turbine in 2008.